BerraDemet/spend-billGates-money/README.md

 Spend Bill Gates' Money

 This project is a simple interactive web app that allows users to simulate spending Bill Gates' money.
 The app is built using React and styled with Tailwind CSS.
-The app mimics the functionality and design of the "Spend Bill Gates' Money" game on neal.fun.
+The app mimics the functionality and design of the "Spend Bill Gates' Money" game on https://neal.fun/spend/.

 Features
 Interactive Spending Simulation: Users can spend Bill Gates' money on various items with prices displayed in real-time.